ackama/rails-template/README.md

 Rails application we create, based on 10+ years of creating new Rails applications, having them penetration tested and maintaining them for years.

-Some of these choices are objectively good ideas.
-Some of them are subjective opinions :shrug:.
+Some of these choices are objectively good ideas, some of them are subjective opinions :shrug:.
 We are delighted when other teams find this template useful as either the starting point for their apps, or as the starting point for creating their own in-house template.

 ## Features

+Where possible we stick to Rails defaults.

 - General
   - [puma](https://github.com/puma/puma) as application server